 Placental Viviparity –Viviparity literally means “giving live birth”.
 In placental viviparity there is a connection between the embryo and its mother, it is via this connection that nutrition is provided to the developing pup.
 In the early stages, the embryo receives nourishment from a yolk sac, once this is used up the sac attaches to the wall of the uterus and forms a placenta.
 The pup will continue to receive nourishment directly from the mother’s bloodstream and waste products will be transferred to the mother for elimination.
 The number of pups in the litter ranges from 2-20.
 Examples of species using this method of reproduction include: Bulll sharks (Carcharhinus leucas), Lemon sharks (Negaprion brevirostris), Blue shark (Prionace glauca) and the Hammerhead sharks Sphyrnidae.

-Aplacental Viviparity (Ovoviviparous) –The embryos will develop within an egg, which will hatch inside the female’s body.
+Aplacental Viviparity –The embryos will develop within an egg, which will hatch inside the female’s body.
 No placenta is present in the uterus and the developing pup will then continue to be nourished via any unfertilized eggs and each other.
 Very few pups in a litter survive until birth as a result of sibling cannibalism.
-Examples of species using this method of reproduction include: Great white sharks (Carcharhinus carcaradon), Pelagic thresher (Alopias pelagicus), Nurse Sharks ( Ginglymostoma cirratum) and the Greenland shark (Somniosus microcephalus).
+Examples of species using this method of reproduction include: Great white sharks (Carcharhinus carcaradon), Pelagic thresher (Alopias pelagicus), Nurse Sharks ( Ginglymostoma cirratum), Tiger Sharks ( Galeocerdo cuvier) and the Greenland shark (Somniosus microcephalus).

-Oviparity –Oviparous sharks lay eggs, which are protected by an egg case, these are referred to as “mermaid’s purses”.
+Oviparity –Oviparous sharks lay eggs, which are protected by an egg case, these are referred to as a “mermaid’s purse”.
 The female shark deposits egg cases somewhere safe to protect them from being eaten by predators.
 The eggs are attached to structures on the sea floor by tendrils to prevent them from floating away.
 Oxygenation takes place through slits in the side of the egg, with the shark constantly moving its tail from side to side to increase water flow.
 This form of reproduction is considered a primitive form and is common in more bottom dwelling (benthic) species.
-Examples of species using this method of reproduction include: Zebra shark (Stegostoma fasciatum), Swellshark (Cephaloscyllium ventriosum), Epaulete (Hemiscyllim ocellatum) and Hornshark (Heterodontus francisci).
+Examples of species using this method of reproduction include: Zebra shark (Stegostoma fasciatum), Swellshark (Cephaloscyllium ventriosum), Epaullete (Hemiscyllim ocellatum) and Horn Shark (Heterodontus francisci).